 Member State to describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section is not applicable.
 Baltic Sea The main reason for deviations in sampling intensity was high level of non-responses and refusals to take observers onboard.
-Actions to avoid or mitigate deviations were already taken during the sampling year.
-A dedicated web application was developed to support sampling process management.
+Actions to avoid or mitigate deviations were already taken and 2017 and during the sampling year.
+A dedicated web application was created in 2017 and further developed in 2018 to support sampling process management.
 The application provides three types of user roles: - Administrator management of PSUs groups, vessels and trips.
 Access to fishery statistics, drawing of vessels, assigning coordinators to groups. - Coordinator partial permission for trips' management within the assigned groups.
-Assigning observers to trips. - Observer restricted access to trips with a possibility to view assigned trips. - - In November 2017 a module for contact's details management was successfully implemented.
+Assigning observers to trips. - Observer restricted access to trips with a possibility to view assigned trips. - - In November 2017 a module for contact's details management was successfully implemented and applied in 2018.
 Contact details to vessel owners were intensively collected from many sources.
-The new sampling design and the application mentioned above were presented during the WGCATCH meeting, 06-10.11.2017 in Kavala, Greece.
-The content of the presentation was widely discussed and feedback from experts was registered.
-The recommendation from the WGCATCH was to examine the stratification of the sampling program and consider lower number of groups of PSUs in order to avoid having stratums with small number of samples.
-Another suggestion was to consider having one annual list of randomly selected PSUs instead of four quarterly lists.
-In 2018 it was decided to have one list of PSUs instead of two separate lists for at-sea and on-shore sampling.
-It was also agreed that at-sea samples have higher priority than on-shore samples.
-Taking into account the feedback from WGCATCH further modifications will be considered in 2018.
-Other Regions - NS&EA, CECAF and CECAF No action needed.
+The new sampling design and the application mentioned above were presented during the WGCATCH meeting in November 2017.
+Following the WGCATCH recommendation: